- 2 cans (10-3/4 ounces each) condensed cream of potato soup, undiluted

 - 2 teaspoons Dijon mustard

-- In a 2-qt. microwave-safe dish, combine all ingredients.
+- In a 2-qt. microwave-safe dish, combine all the ingredients.
 Cover and microwave on high for 5-8 minutes or until heated through, stirring twice.
 Yield: 4 servings.

 Reviews forCordon Bleu Potato Soup